sfigg/commercialization-public/docset/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

     State : Installed
     ```

-**Step 11: Add the files you need to modify the Start layout (Optional)**
+**Step 11: Add the files you need to modify the Start tile and Taskbar pin layouts (Optional)**

-In Windows 10, OEMs can modify the default Start layout and specify the layout of the OEM tiles by creating a LayoutModification.xml file and placing this file in the correct system location.
+In Windows 10, OEMs can modify the default Start tile layout and specify the layout of the OEM tiles by creating a LayoutModification.xml file and placing this file in the correct system location.

 1. Create a LayoutModification.xml file.
 For this lab, you can use the sample from the Pre-Requisites document.
 The sample will pin Office, OneNote and Reader to Start if they are preloaded on the device (Step 8).
 To create your own LayoutModification.xml file by using an XML editor, see the [Sample scripts](windows-deployment-sample-scripts-sxs.md).

 2. Add your LayoutModification.xml file to the Windows image.
 You’ll need to put the file in the following specific location before first boot.
 If the file exists, you should replace the LayoutModification.XML that is already included in the image.

     ``` syntax